 EEG (or ERP) recording during TMS stimulation is an important technique providing support in the determination of cognitive processes.
 TMS stimulation induces a strong electrical field that can saturate the recording amplifiers for longer periods.
 Furthermore, even if the amplifier does not reach a saturation point, the TMS pulse induces an artifact in the EEG data that can last for hundreds of milliseconds.

-Brain Products offers software for acquisition, analysis and online real-time data processing purposes.
-The stability of the programs and algorithms, ease of use and unparalleled support are the highest priority.
+Brain Vision offers software for acquisition, analysis, and online real-time data processing purposes.
+The stability of the programs and algorithms, ease of use, and unparalleled support are the highest priority.
 Unlimited updates provide you with the latest enhancements – all free of charge.
 Discover the great variety of amazing processing options to boost your research work with effective and simple processing!

 Magnetoencephalography (MEG) is an imaging technique which measures the magnetic fields produced by neuronal activity in the brain.
 It utilise’s extremely sensitive devices – superconducting quantum interference devices (SQUIDs) to achieve this.